 Participants have a variety of activities to explore and services that can support them in their recovery and treatment moving forward with ease and confidence.
 For more information, visit our Partial Hospitalization Program page.

-The intensive outpatient treatment program (IOP) is a step-down program between a partial hospitalization program (PHP) and outpatient treatment.
+Our Orange County IOP Program is a step-down program between a partial hospitalization program (PHP) and outpatient treatment.
 This program gives participants the option to receive treatment while living at home or in a sober housing facility.
 Intensive outpatient treatment services are three to five days a week for a few hours a day.
 Benefits of an intensive outpatient treatment program include:

 For more information, visit our Intensive Outpatient Treatment page.